 Can you use gift cards during a No Spend Challenge?

 For me, this one is 50/50.
 If using a gift card leads to you breaking the challenge, avoid it.
 If your frame of mind is better when you avoid ALL shopping, put those gift cards away.
 On the other hand, I’m betting you have a TON of gift cards just sitting around your house.
-If this is the push you need to actually use them, do it!
+If this is the push you need to actually use them, then do it!

 What happens if I make a purchase I shouldn’t?

 Put a red mark on the chart (linked below) and try again tomorrow!
 Don’t let one slip up ruin your whole no spend month!

 Can I buy gifts for others during the No Spend Challenge?